Gabrielcarvfer/gabrielcarvfer.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Some of the cool stuff I have worked on over the years.
 nav: true
 display_categories: [work, fun]
-horizontal: false
+horizontal: true
 ---
 <div class="projects">
   {% if site.enable_project_categories and page.display_categories %}